Kris Marszałek

 MVP in 1 month

-As a result, we managed to develop a working MVP, ready for closed testing in a real environment in just one month!
+As a result of our MVP development services, we managed to deliver a working MVP, ready for closed testing in a real environment in just one month!
 The MVP consisted of a back office system and 2 x React Native Android applications (the platform was deliberately chosen due to the Android’s dominance of the local market) as we had to develop separate apps for drivers and riders.

 The real life usage allowed us to continue the development while receiving crucial feedback from the bussr users, who were using the app every day in order to provide detailed data on the app’s performance.